PFC Levski Sofia: Foreign players

-Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU/EEA nationals can be used during a match day (up to two additional non-EU/EEA nationals may be used in exchange for a fee).
+Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU/EEA nationals can be used during a match day (up to three additional non-EU/EEA nationals may be used in exchange for a fee).
 Those non-EU/EEA nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If players are not of European origin, they can claim Bulgarian citizenship after five years of playing in Bulgaria.